zelloptt/zello-channel-api/sdks/README.md

 |iOS Callback|Description
 |---|---
-|`sessionDidStartConnecting:`|The Session has opened a web sockets connection to the server.
+|`sessionDidStartConnecting:`|The Session has opened a web socket connection to the server.
-|`session:didFailToConnectWithError:`|Either the web sockets connection failed or the logon failed.
+|`session:didFailToConnectWithError:`|Either the web socket connection failed or the logon failed.
 Check the error parameter for more details.
 |`sessionDidConnect:`|Logon completed successfully and you are set to send and receive voice messages.
 |`sessionDidDisconnect:`|Session has disconnected from the server.
 The Zello Channels SDK attempts to stay connected through network changes, so there may be a delay between the network disconnection and this callback being called, as the SDK retries connecting and eventually times out.
 |`session:outgoingVoice:didEncounterError:`|An error has occurred with an outgoing voice stream.
 When this is called, the stream has been closed.